Analysis | Congress rushes to send aid to Ukraine, with much more likely to come

 While those perennial fights continue to be laced with partisan venom, lawmakers in both parties have pledged an unusual level of unity in the wake of the Russian invasion.
 This sets up what could become a long march of congressionally approved funds to battle against President Vladimir Putin’s latest act of aggression.

-The question is a matter of when, not if, Congress has to go back to the well to provide more funding and, largely depending on Zelensky and his government’s fate, whether this exercise becomes a semi-regular round of war funding similar to how the wars in Iraq and Afghanistan were funded — or, possibly, whether it becomes more of a secretly financed effort akin to how Congress propped up the mujahideen resistance against the Soviet Union’s invasion of Afghanistan during the 1980s.
+The question is a matter of when, not if, Congress has to go back to the well to provide more funding and, largely depending on Zelensky and his government’s fate, whether this exercise becomes a semiregular round of war funding similar to how the wars in Iraq and Afghanistan were funded — or, possibly, whether it becomes more of a secretly financed effort akin to how Congress propped up the mujahideen resistance against the Soviet Union’s invasion of Afghanistan during the 1980s.

 For now, lawmakers plan to monitor what officials at the Pentagon and State Department say about the initial support, particularly on the transfer of weapons systems that Ukrainian forces have been using.